-Table toolbars allow you to quickly access the options for managing data in the table.
+• Table toolbars allow you to quickly access the options for managing data in the table.
 Learn more about table toolbars >>

-- Criteria area allows you to define the elements that you want to display in the table, specify the scope of the table, and filter necessary information in tables that contain large amounts of data.
+- Criteria area allows you to define the elements that you want to display in the table, specify the scope of the table, and filter necessary information in tables which contain large amount of data.
 Learn more about Criteria area >> - Grid displays data according to the defined criteria area.
 You can modify the displayed data in the grid by editing cells, removing, hiding, creating new, or selecting other options from the table toolbar.
-The grid consists of: - Rows that appear along the side of the table, and are labeled using numbers starting with 1.
-Each table row represents an element . - Columns that appear along the top of the table, and are labeled using element property names.
-Each table column represents element properties. - Cells are the intersections of every row and column, which represent element property values. - Description area allows you to view the general information regarding the purpose and functions of the table. - Table info area allows you to view the table display information.
-On the left, you can see the number of displayed and total rows; on the right, the status, indicating whether the table is still loading or fully loaded .
+The grid consists of: - Rows which appear along the side of the table, and are labeled using numbers starting with 1.
+Each table row represents an element. - Columns which appear along the top of the table, and are labeled using element property names.
+Each table column represents element properties. - Cells are the intersections of every row and column which represent element property values.